Raksha Bandhan 2021: Famous Rakhi Festival Celebration

 Raksha Bandhan- The name itself says- A Bond of Protection where Raksha is-Protection and Bandhan means Bond.
-Raksha Bandhan is a Hindu festival which celebrates the sweetest and the purest relationship between siblings in a traditional way.
-This Rakhi festival has originated in the country- India and now gained a whole lot of importance and significance across the globe among all communities, tribes, religions and castes.
+Raksha Bandhan is a Hindu festival that celebrates the sweetest and the purest relationship between siblings in a traditional way.
+This Rakhi festival has originated in the country- India and now gained a whole lot of importance and significance across the globe among all communities, tribes, religions, and castes.

 The two best mythological short story of Raksha Bandhan

 Each community and religion has their own peculiar style of glorifying Rakhi Festival.
 Mythology says that there are innumerable stories and folklores connected to the origin of Raksha Bandhan.

 The story of Krishna and Draupadi, which showcases one of the most respectful relationships in the Hinduism as they used to call each other ‘Sakhi’ which says best friends but then it worth’s a respect much more than that.
 Lord Krishna had once got a cut on his ring finger.
 On seeing this Draupadi immediately tore a piece of cloth from her saree and tied it in his finger.
 Later, when she was humiliated in front of hundreds of men and people had attempted to disrobe her, Lord Krishna returned her the piece of cloth in the form of a never ending saree!
 However, this relationship cannot be named and can only be respected!